orange-cloudfoundry/gobis-buildpack/README.md

 # Gobis-buildpack over Cloud Foundry Experimental Multi-buildpack

 This is a proof of concept to run a [gobis-server](https://github.com/orange-cloudfoundry/gobis-server) on top of an app.

+This is a fork from [multi-buildpack](https://github.com/cloudfoundry-incubator/multi-buildpack).

 App will be start on other port than the one listening by cloud foundry and gobis-server will be run on this port and forward request to the app.
 This permit to enrich your app without pain through gobis.